JakaCobot/JakaCobot.github.io/docs/en/guide/SRCI/SRCI_en.md

   - `ConfigMode.Elbow=1` ("*No change*")

   - `ConfigMode.Wrist=1` ("*No change*")
-- Please make sure the overall speed and command speed are in a safe and acceptable range before the execution of any commands.
+- Please make sure the overall speed and command speed are in a safe and acceptable range before executing any commands.
-- Using SRCI AddOn with the App simultaneously will violate the requirements of "single point control", which may lead to unexpected risks (such as unexcepeted robot movements or error information loss).
+- Using SRCI AddOn with the App simultaneously will violate the requirements of "single point control", which may lead to unexpected risks (such as unexpected robot movements or error information loss).
 Therefore, the SRCI AddOn and the App should not be used at the same time.
 - The version of controller and SRCI AddOn must be strictly matched, otherwise there might be unexpected risks.

 #### JAKA Safety IO
 Work with JAKA safety IO functions to ensure operator safety.
-JAKA support following safety function（safety IO）：
+JAKA support following safety function（external safety IO）：
 1. Additional emergency-stop
 2. Additional protective-stop
-3. Reduced mode（able to set robot TCP speed, etc. ）
+3. Reduced mode（able to set robot TCP speed, power limit, etc. ）
 ![pic](./pic/safety-EN.png "safetyIO")

 ## Commands Descriptions